What does Booting an Application mean?

 See Using the BootMixin to add Boot to your Project manually.

-The rest of this page describes the inner workings of @loopback/boot
+The rest of this page describes the inner workings of @loopback/boot for

-advanced use cases, manual usage or using @loopback/boot
+advanced use cases, manual usage or using @loopback/boot as a standalone

 package (with custom booters).